 Case Worker Training Programs and Requirements

 A case worker is a social worker who assists, advises and advocates for clients facing challenges, such as addiction, abuse, unemployment, disability, poverty, mental or physical illness, discrimination and loss.
-Case workers help populations such as children, the elderly, the disabled and the poor by coordinating the appropriate social service support needed.
+Individuals looking to pursue a career as a case worker can get their bachelor's or master's degree.

 Bachelor of Social Work

 The BSW curriculum encompasses topics such as social justice, welfare services and policies, at-risk clienteles, diversity issues and ethics.
+These programs train individuals to work in different organizations both in the public and private sector.
 Skills in communication, case management and crisis intervention are emphasized.
 Additionally, students study social policy and cultural diversity.
+Some common coursework might include:

 Master of Social Work

 Graduate programs usually require two additional years of study and incorporate didactic training and internships.
-Students of MSW programs generally choose to specialize in one of three areas: family, child and school services; substance abuse and mental health; or public health and medical services.
+Students of MSW programs generally choose to specialize in a specific areas, such as family, child and school services; substance abuse and mental health; or public health and medical services.
+Some of the course topics might include:

 After completing case worker training at the undergraduate or graduate levels, candidates must obtain a license to practice.
 Licensure guidelines vary by state, but candidates generally accumulate a specified amount of practical experience and pass a civil service examination.
 Separate professional credentials are available through the National Association of Social Workers (NASW).
 Certifications are available in hospice and palliative care; gerontology; children, youth and family services; school social work; healthcare; and case management.